 1.3.
 Jolicoeur

 Jolicoeur is a metro station of the Montreal Metro rapid transit system on the Green Line.
 It is situated at 6200 Drake Street, Montreal, Quebec, Canada.
 Société de Transport de Montréal manages the execution of station.
-On September 3, 1978, the station was officially started for the public.
+On September 3, 1978, the station was officially opened to the public.

 However, it was included in the Green Line’s extension to Angrignon station.
-Claude Boucher is an architect who designed the structure of the station.
+Claude Boucher is an architect who opened the structure of the station.
 Constructed in the shallow open-cut style, the station is a side platform station.
-In addition, its ticket hall is installed at the large glass-walled entrance pavilion.
+In addition, its ticket hall is installed at the sizeable glass-walled entrance pavilion.

-The design of the station was inspired by Ludwig Mies Van Der Rohe.
+Ludwig Mies Van Der Rohe inspired the station’s design.
 It is designed in the International architectural style.
-Also, the floor of the platform is furnished with forty-two circular ceramics.
-This is also included by the architect.
+Also, the fLudwstation’s design inspired the creation of the station.
 To make this metro station globally accessible, the improvement works were started in October 2019.

 Firstly, the building at the entrance was expanded on both sides.
 Further, elevators for travelers were installed.
 In June 2022, Perspectives, a sculptor designed by Chloé Desjardins, was also kept on the station’s main floor.
-It was kept in a way it would overlook the platforms.
+It was held in a way that would overlook the platforms.
 It was also part of the same project as 2019.

 1.4.
 Verdun

 Jean-Maurice Dubé designed this regular side platform station.
-The artwork, including the decorated concrete walls throughout the station, was designed by Antoine D. Lamarche and Claude Théberge.
+The artwork, including the decorated concrete walls throughout the station, was created by Antoine D. Lamarche and Claude Théberge.

 Meanwhile, the station is named after the city of Verdun, also rue de Verdun.
 The bus routes it connects are 107 Verdun and 350 Verdun/LaSalle.